 It will also come on if a fault should occur in the ABS because the TCS operates in conjunction with the ABS.
-For further information see \Rightarrow page 143.
-"Brakes".
+For further information see $\Rightarrow$ page 143, "Brakes"

-Electronic stabilisation programme (ESP) (A)
+Electronic stabilisation programme (ESP)\

-This warning lamp monitors the electronic stabilisation program.
+This warning lamp monitors the electronic stabilisation programme.

-This program includes the ABS, EDL and TCS.
+This programme includes the ABS, EDL and TCS.

-The warning lamp $\textcircled{}^{(1)}$ has the following functions:
+The warning lamp (4) has the following functions:

-- It will light for about 2 seconds when the ignition is switched on while a test of the function is carried out. - It flashes when the ESP is activated when driving. • - It will light up continuously if there is a malfunction in the ESP. ۲ - It will light up continuously if the ESP is switched off. ۰ - It will also come on if a fault should occur in the ABS because the ESP operates in conjunction with the ABS.
+- It will light for about 2 seconds when the ignition is switched on while a test of the function is carried out. - · It flashes when the ESP is activated when driving. - It will light up continuously if there is a malfunction in the ESP. - It will light up continuously if the ESP is switched off. - It will also come on if a fault should occur in the ABS because the ESP operates in conjunction with the ABS.

-If the ESP warning lamp () lights up and stays on after the engine is started, this may mean that the control system has temporarily switched off the ESP.
+If the ESP warning lamp (A) lights up and stays on after the engine is started, this may mean that the control system has temporarily switched off the ESP.

 In this case the ESP can be reactivated by switching the ignition off and then on again.
 If the warning lamp goes out, this means the system is fully functional.